kubeflow/kfp-tekton/README.md

 # Kubeflow Pipelines with Tekton

-Project to bring Kubeflow Pipelines and Tekton together.
-The project is split in phases and driven according to this [design doc](http://bit.ly/kfp-tekton).
+Project bringing Kubeflow Pipelines and Tekton together.
+The project is driven according to this [design doc](http://bit.ly/kfp-tekton).
 The current code allows you run Kubeflow Pipelines with Tekton backend end to end.

 * Create your Pipeline using Kubeflow Pipelines DSL, and compile it to Tekton YAML.
 * Upload the compiled Tekton YAML to KFP engine (API and UI), and run end to end with logging and artifacts tracking enabled.